 Who Lives There?

-Before you launch a marketing campaign, it’s essential to set goals.
-During this goal-setting phase, you need to define what type of audience should view your ads and how they should interact with the business.
-For this purpose, you should know what kind of internet users you will find on each social platform.
-So, let’s learn more about the audience on popular social media websites.
+Before launching any marketing campaign, it’s essential to set clear goals, including defining the type of audience who should view your ads and how they should interact with your business.
+For this, it’s essential to know the demographics of users on each social platform.
+Let’s talk Statistics for a bit.

 Facebook is populated mostly by adults of 25-34 years age group.
 The second largest group is 18-24 years who make up 23.8% of Facebook’s population and only 4.8% of users fall into the senior age group.
 The biggest country present on the platform is India, while users from the US and Canada are only 10% of the total Facebook population.
 As for gender, males dominate the platform with 56% of the total population.
 Also, 51% active users visit the website several times a day and 75% of Facebook users are at least college graduates.